The-three-lords/iday_csv_templates/README.md

 <br/>

-## documentation.csv
+## links.csv

 In spreadsheet create the CSV with the following columns:

-- 1: group name
+- group name: The name of the group which will access to this link
+- phase id: The phase id where the message will appear with this link
+  - Posible values:
+    - 1: GREY_PLANET
-- 2: phase id (there are 6)
+    - 2: RED_PLANET
+    - 3: YELLOW_PLANET
+    - 4: GREEN_PLANET
+    - 5: BLUE_PLANET
+    - 6: Interestellar_Council
+    - 8: END_OF_GALAXY
-- 3: link type
+- 3: link type, here you have 3 posible types of links, the posible values are
-  - DOCUMENTATION: link to the phase drive
+  - DOCUMENTATION: link to the phase drive store (ej google drive)
   - LAST CALL: link to the final phase (e.g. alumni.eithealth.eu)
   - MEETING INVITATION: in case you have put link to the final meeting, otherwise put `#`.
-- 3: main text of the challenge
+- 3: main text of the challenge, possible values
-  - DOCUMENTATION: link to consult the documentation
+  - if link type is DOCUMENTATION then "link to consult the documentation"
-  - LAST CALL: instructions for your last call.
+  - if link type is LAST CALL then "instructions for your last call"
-  - INVITATION TO THE MEETING: Link to the final session
+  - if link type is INVITATION TO THE MEETING then "Link to the final session"
-- 5: secondary text of the challenge
+- 5: secondary text of the challenge, this text will appear in the application
-  - DOCUMENTATION:
+  - example for link type DOCUMENTATION:
     `<b>Entry message: Access to relevant documentation</b><br><br><p>You have been granted access to the documents you will need to resolve your challenge.</p><br><br><b>May Health be with you!</b>`
-  - LAST CALL:
+  - example for link type LAST CALL:
     `<p><b>Incoming Message: Instructions for your last call</b></p></p><p>The Interstellar Council thanks you very much for your service.<br>The data collected on this mission will help us launch new expeditions to support colonies throughout the galaxy in the future.<br>So that we can improve the experience for new explorers we kindly ask you to provide feedback.
 Please take a moment to describe your adventure.</p> <p>`
-  - INVITATION TO THE MEETING:
+  - example for link type INVITATION TO THE MEETING:
     `<p><b>Farewell</b></p></p> <p>Thank you for your feedback.<br>Please accept our deepest and most sincere thanks.<br>Council honors and awards for your work will be presented at our final meeting.
 We look forward to seeing you there.</p> <br><br> <p><b>Call ID: 937 3957 0776</b></p></p><br><br> <p><b>Access Code: iDay2020</b></p><br><br><p><b>May Health be with you!</b></p><br><p><b>We look forward to seeing you there.`
 - 6: related link